kcubeterm/kcubeterm/README.md

 kcubeterm is a second avatar of krishna Kanhaiya.

-I am big fan of @xeffyr and termux project.
+A big  fan of @xeffyr and termux project.

-I get motivation from @xeffry and @fornwall, anyway I love all maintainer of termux and contributer as well.
+get motivation from @xeffry and @fornwall, anyway I love all maintainer of termux and contributer as well.

 Born: "late 2019 in new Delhi ,India"